vyos/vyos-documentation/docs/contributing/build-vyos.rst

 Building Out-Of-Tree Modules
 ----------------------------

-Building the Kernel is one part, but now you also need to build the required out-of-tree modules so everything is lined up and the ABIs match.
-To do so, you can again take a look at ``vyos-build/packages/linux-kernel/Jenkinsfile`` to see all of the required modules and their selected version.
-We will show you once how to build all the current required modules.
+Building the kernel is one part, but now you also need to build the required out-of-tree modules so everything is lined up and the ABIs match.
+To do so, you can again take a look at ``vyos-build/packages/linux-kernel/Jenkinsfile`` to see all of the required modules and their selected versions.
+We will show you how to build all the current required modules.

 WireGuard
 ^^^^^^^^^

-First clone the source code and checkout the appropriate version by running:
+First, clone the source code and check out the appropriate version by running:

 .. code-block:: none